 MA: It did.
 Yes.
-I am now a coordinator safety trainer, so I'm very grateful for that.
-Yes, I think still like being a people person.
-I think my first job, when I was just, like, at the microscope forty hours a week, there wasn't a lot of, like, I worked in a lab slash office setting and there wasn't a lot of, like, communication, really, or it was kind of just like, put your nose down, do what you got to do.
+I am now a coordinator/safety trainer, so I'm very grateful for that.
+I think still being a people person.
+My first job, when I was just at the microscope forty hours a week, there wasn't a lot of -I worked in a lab/office setting and there wasn't a lot of communication, really, or it was just put your nose down, do what you got to do.
 So, I was definitely thrown into a very different world.
-So, I think, yes, definitely I gained like being able to communicate with people better.
-Now I like continue that with my coordinating position and safety training.
-I never thought that I would be any sort of like trainer or educator in any way.
+Definitely, I gained like being able to communicate with people better.
+Now I continue that with my coordinating position and safety training.
+I never thought that I would be a trainer or educator in any way.
 So, I had public speaking issues for a while when I was growing up.
-So, being able to now stand in front of a class of like twenty-plus new observers and make sure that they're able to be safe offshore and like, communicate that effectively.
-I think being an observer helped in a major way.
+So, being able to now stand in front of a class of twenty-plus new observers and make sure that they're able to be safe offshore and communicate that effectively, I think being an observer helped in a major way.